Carrefour bets on store bosses in French revamp

 Leclerc's price policy is decided at national level and negotiations with national suppliers, advertising and IT budgets are also centralised at Systeme U.

-Last year, Carrefour underperformed its local rivals with a 1.5 percent French sales decline against a 0.8 percent drop for Casino (CASP.PA).
+Last year, Carrefour underperformed its local rivals with a 1.5 percent French sales decline against a 0.8 percent drop for Casino.
 Leclerc grew sales by 7 percent, Intermarche by 7.4 percent and Systeme U by 3.5 percent.

 LOWER PRICES